General Information and Terminology

 SEVIS: The federal database managed by the Department of Homeland Security which houses the records for F-1 and J-1 students.
 ISSS makes regular reporting in SEVIS.

 Visa: This is the entry document.
-A student needs a valid visa to enter the United States, and should enter using the visa that reflects their current status.
-A student can remain in the United States on an expired visa as long as his or her immigration status is still valid.
+A student needs a valid visa to enter the United States, and should enter using the visa that reflects their current intended status.
+A student can remain in the United States on an expired F or J visa as long as their immigration status is still valid.

 Non-Immigrant: F-1s and J-1s are non-immigrant visas, meaning that the student must show non-immigrant intent prior to obtaining the visa.